acmumn/website/content/events/2018-09-21-unixclass.md

 ## What are the UNIX Class Topics?

-The second UNIX Class will be on more advanced UNIX topics!
-This will build on the first class, though attendance ofit is not required.
+The second UNIX Class will be about Git and GitHub.
+This will build on the first class, though attendance of it is not required.

 ## What do I need to know before I attend?